 On this luxury safari photo tour, you will be in a very select group of four guests that will be paired with one of our pro photographer leaders and your local guide/driver who will treat you to all the inside knowledge that they have of the culture and wildlife of Tanzania.
 Along the way, you’ll take countless photos and hours of video that will become life-long memories of this epic journey.

 Learn from professional photographers in the field

-During our 11-day trip VIP tour, we are allowing a select 4 guests to join us per vehicle, working elbow-to-elbow with our photographers in the field.
-Together you will capture African wildlife, landscapes, culture and experience the incredible wildebeest migration and so much more.
+During our 10-day trip VIP tour, we are allowing a select 4 guests to join us per vehicle, working elbow-to-elbow with our photographers in the field.
+Together you will capture African wildlife in all its glory and experience the incredible wildebeest migration and so much more.

 Discovery Gold Standard